 Six Flags, or La Ronde, which is the park’s second name, is an amusement park with roller coasters of all kinds.
 Make sure to go there if you are in search of some crazy things to do in Montreal!

 The park was originally built in 1967 for the World Expo, but do not worry about its age – it is owned by an international chain now and it has all kinds of new thrill rides, fireworks, and shows!

 PRICE: The adult tickets are about 55 CAD, but it can be lower if you catch a promo!

 2. Wander around Le Plateau and Mile-End

 Le Plateau is a nice laid back trendy area of Montreal known for street art.
-Wander around the neighborhood, feel the artsy vibe, notice the spiral staircases, gaze at the graffiti… If you are searching for something alternative, make sure to take a stroll there (Montreal street could be your first choice, it has a lot of nice shops and street art there).
+Wander around the neighborhood, feel the artsy vibe, notice the spiral staircases, gaze at the graffiti… If you are searching for something different, make sure to take a stroll there (Montreal Street could be your first choice as it has a lot of nice shops and street art there).

 3. Saint Joseph’s Oratory

 Saint Joseph’s Oratory is the biggest church in Canada and it attracts many pilgrims every year.

 Even if you are not really into churches, you can climb this Roman Catholic basilica for a pretty great view!
 Be sure to enter the oratory and have a quiet moment for yourself.

 NOTE: There are 283 steps to the top, but it is worth it!